FilledMilk/MicrobitWeatherBalloon/README.md

 # Components
 ## Minimum Components
 1. **BBC Micro:bit v2** to control the project.
+A v1 Micro:bit will also work.
 2. **Sparkfun BME280** module with QWIIC connector to read the atmospheric data.
 3. **Sparkfun Micro:bit** edge connector with QWIIC conntectors to connect the Micro:bit to the sensors and logger.
 4. **Sparkfun Openlog** to log the data to an SD card.
 5. **Generic DS3231 module** to keep time.

 ## Additional Components for PCB
 1. **Voltage Regulator.** We used an AMS1117 3.3v regulator.
 However, an improvement may be to use a switching voltage converter for better battery life.
+Since the AMS1117 cost less than a dollar and the balloon would only travel for a few hours, we opted for the AMS1117.
 2. **Capacitors** for voltage regulator.
 3. **3.5 mm Pitch Screw Terminals.** These are used to hold the wires for the power source.
 4. **Female Header Pins.** These are in case you want to easily remove the components.

 # Issues with BME280
 I initially couldn't get the BME280 to work with the BME280 extenions in Makecode.
 However, it does work with Sparkfun's `Weatherbit` extension.
-That extension uses address 0x77, so you'll need to create a solder bridge to change the default address from 0x76.
+That extension uses address 0x77, so you'll need to create a solder bridge on the back of the breakout board to change the default address from 0x76.

+# Potential Improvements
+1. Add pads to connect other sensors.
+2. Add reverse polarity circuit.
+3. Add JST connector for power source.

 # Code Explanation
 In the `on start` block, we initialize the `Weatherbit` library, then redirect serial to pins 0 and 1 on the Micro:bit.
 Those are, in turn, connected to the RX and TX pins of the Openlog.
 We then write a single line to be the header of the *.csv* file.
 If serial is not redirected to the pins, it is possible to write to serial over the USB and read it on a PC using Putty or another program, like Screen or Minicom on Linux, for testing purposes.